kabelwerk/sdk-react-native/docs/KabelwerkMessage.md

 ### `message`

-The chat message to render.
+A chat message object.
+Please refer to the [JavaScript SDK docs](https://docs.kabelwerk.io/js/messages) for more information about chat message objects.

 ## See also